miyehn/niar/README.md

 Lighting pass(es) for directional lights, with G buffers and shadow masks as input
 ↓
-Lighting pass(es) for point lights done similarly, using additive blending
+Lighting pass(es) for point lights done similarly, using additive blending ↓
+Exposure adjustment, as well as extracting bright pixels into a separate texture
+↓
+Horizontal and vertical gaussian blur passes to the bright pixels texture (bloom)
+↓
+Apply bloom result with rendered image, then do tone mapping and gamma correction

-### Shader and texture resources
+### Shader, texture and material resources

-All shaders and textures are managed by the classes themselves, either in a private pool (accessable from outside by name using the `get` method), or as static read-only constants.
+Currently all shaders, textures and materials are managed by the classes themselves, either in a private pool (accessable from outside by name using the `get` method), or as static read-only constants.

-Shaders are compiled and added to the pool on program start; textures are loadeded on first use.
+Shaders and materials are compiled and added to the pool on program start; textures are loadeded on first use.

 ### Materials and blit